-It goes without saying that you need to secure your MongoDB instances.
+It goes without saying that securing your MongoDB instances is of the utmost importance.

-At the very least, you should run your MongoDB server(s) with user authentication enabled.
+At the very least, you always should run your MongoDB server(s) with user authentication enabled.

 First, let’s start with some background.

-There is of course a bit of a chicken-and-egg situation when you start with MongoDB user authentication.
+There is of course a bit of a chicken-and-egg situation when starting with MongoDB user authentication.

-If you start your mongod / mongos server(s) with user authentication enabled right away, you will of course need to have a user to authenticate with when you try to connect to your server.
+If you start your mongod / mongos server(s) with user authentication enabled right away, you will of course need a user to authenticate with when you try to connect to your server.

 Therefore, there are two general approaches to bootstrapping MongoDB user authentication: